riyac12/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

   imageFamily: Ubuntu
 ```

+> [!IMPORTANT]
+> If your workloads depend on custom subnets or network policies, configure these in AKSNodeClass **before migrating workloads** to avoid scheduling failures.
+Visit our [AKSNodeClass documentation](./node-auto-provisioning-aksnodeclass.md) for details.

 This example creates a basic NodePool that:
 - Supports both spot and on-demand instances
 - Uses D-series VMs